yin-zhang/flattened-cnn/README.md

 Our new 2D convolution module PlanarConvolution generalizes the original 1D modules VerticalConvolution and HorizontalConvolution and can perform 2D convolution within a channel.

+The motivation for PlanarConvolution is that when the kernel size is small (e.g. 3x3), it may be more efficient to have a single PlanarConvolution instead of having a VerticalConvolution and a HorizontalConvolution.
+Saving an extra layer is potentially useful for implementing CNN in thin devices.

 ### Install

 Choose both or either of `nn`/`cunn` backend packages depending on your computing environment.